 The form at the top of the page lets you add new accounts to ClearCheckbook.
 We don't limit the number of accounts you can use, so you can create as many accounts as you'd like.

-The screenshot below shows the standard Create Account form.
+The screenshot below shows the Create Account form with both methods.